doublesecretagency/craft-googlemaps/docs/guides/kml-layers.md

 ```
 :::

 For more information, take a look at the details of the [`kml` method](/dynamic-maps/universal-methods/#kml-url-options).
+If you intend to further manipulate the KML layers, it will be necessary to provide an `id` value.

 ## The `url` parameter